acumjw/aculab-webrtc/README.md

     };
     call = acc.callClient("other_client_id", token, options);
 ```
- In order to deal with the fact that react-native-webrtc implemented muted video by stopping the stream instead of sending a stream of 0's in order to shut off camera light.
-See https://github.com/react-native-webrtc/react-native-webrtc/issues/643 Work around is to have callbacks for local video mute/unmute to place a picture in the local view of the call window.
-And call backs for remote video mute/unmute which detects when nothing is on the rtp line (not receivng RTP because of above).
-There are 2 callbacks for the remote side to do something when it detects the other side has muted.
-Set these callbacks to create the expected behavior in user space.
+This module is used for Android and iOS app development by Aculab’s React Native (link to https://github.com/aculab-com/react-native-aculab-client) package, which has a dependency on the react-native-webrtc module.
+This mutes video by stopping the stream, rather than sending a stream of 0's in order to shut off camera light (see https://github.com/react-native-webrtc/react-native-webrtc/issues/643).

+We have implemented a workaround that makes callbacks available for local and remote video mute/unmute.

+'''aculab_cloud_call.onLocalVideoMuteCB
+aculab_cloud_call.onLocalVideoUnMuteCB
 '''
-        aculab_cloud_call.onLocalVideoMuteCB
-        aculab_cloud_call.onLocalVideoUnMuteCB
+The local callbacks are triggered when video is muted/unmated and can place an image in the local view of the call window.
+'''
 aculab_cloud_call.onRemoteVideoMuteCB
-        aculab_cloud_call.onRemoteVideoUnMuteCB
-'''
+aculab_cloud_call.onRemoteVideoUnMuteCB '''
+The remote callbacks are triggered when RTP data is detected to have started or stopped and can indicate the change in state to the user.

 For incoming calls from WebRTC Client instances, you can determine the caller's media settings for the call from the object passed to the onIncoming callback.
 For a call with video in both directions, the offeringVideo and canReceiveVideo properties of that object will be true.
 To answer the call with video, you need to pass a suitably configured AculabCloudCallOptions object to AculabCloudIncomingCall.answer().
 For example:
 ```